All Products

 Note

-If the timestamp range of the data to be synchronized from the source instance exceeds what DTS supports, the precision of the data in the destination instance will be reduced.
+If the value range of the data to be synchronized from the source instance exceeds the range that DTS supports, the precision of the data is reduced when it is written to the destination instance.

 Type